Humphrey Trevelyan, Baron Trevelyan: Biography

-Trevelyan wrote a number of books about his career, including The India We Left and The Middle East in Revolution.
+Trevelyan wrote a number of books about his career, including The Middle East in Revolution (1970) and The India We Left (1972).
+He also wrote a memoir Public and Private (1980).

-On 12 February 1968, he was elevated to the House of Lords as a life peer with the title Baron Trevelyan, of Saint Veep in the County of Cornwall.
+On 12 February 1968, he was awarded a life peerage with the title Baron Trevelyan, of Saint Veep in the County of Cornwall.
+He was introduced to the House of Lords on 21 February 1968.

-Trevelyan married Violet Margaret (Peggy) Bartholomew, only daughter of General Sir William Henry Bartholomew, in 1937; they had two daughters.
+Trevelyan married Violet Margaret "Peggy" Bartholomew, only daughter of General Sir William Henry Bartholomew, in 1937; they had two daughters.